K-12 for foodservice

 How to get started:

-3. Organize the Team: Set your start date and create a timeline, including recipe testing, staff training, procurement, taste tests, and marketing.
+3. Organize the team: Set your start date and create a timeline, including recipe testing, staff training, procurement, taste tests, and marketing.
 Enhance your menu by using these popular meatless dishes for inspiration or work with the school nutritionist or wellness director to create new ones.
-Use these training tips on the advantages of Meatless Monday and to prepare the culinary team.
-Review our suggested menu terminology and best practices , as well as other K-12 resources for foodservice.
+Use these training tips on the advantages of Meatless Monday to prepare the culinary team.
+Review our suggested menu terminology and best practices, as well as our other K-12 resources for foodservice.

-5. Trial and Assessment: Engage students and faculty in the process through taste tests, pre-launch surveys, and feedback.
+5. Trial and assessment: Engage students and faculty in the process through taste tests, pre-launch surveys, and feedback.
 Run a short pilot program and revise based on what you learn.
-Start slow with a dish or two; revise and expand as the foodservice team and students become more accustomed to plant-based meals.
+Start slowly with a dish or two; revise and expand as the foodservice team and students become more accustomed to plant-based meals.

 6. Launch: Announce the Meatless Monday launch via school-affiliated communication channels and host a kick-off event to engage students and staff.
 Keep up weekly reminders, promote new dishes throughout the program or pilot, and get student feedback throughout the process.
 Use our Get Started with Meatless Monday 12-week campaign to keep people engaged.